Let's Develop the Dungeon

 "Here I go."

 Niku's murmur was directed at us.
 The next instant, the horse golem alone shot forward as if launched, slamming one person into the wall.
-Just a split second later, the armored golem that had landed swung its naginata at knee height.
+Just a split second later, the armored golem that had dismounted swung its naginata at knee height.

 "It huuurts!!
 Commander!
 Help meee!"